cfpb/consumerfinance.gov/docs/installation.md

 ### Tools we use for developing with Docker

-- **Docker**: You may not need to interact directly with Docker: but you should know that it's a client/server application for managing "containers" (a way of running software in an isolated environment) and "images" (a snapshot of all of the files neccessary to run a container).
+- **Docker**: You may not need to interact directly with Docker, but you should know that it's a client/server application for managing _containers_ (a way of running software in an isolated environment) and _images_ (a snapshot of all of the files neccessary to run a container).
 - **Docker Compose**: Compose allows you to configure and run a collection of connected containers (like a web application and its database).